Keep Your Information Up to Date

 OSAP Academic Probation

-If you are on OSAP academic probation, you either did not complete the study period for which you requested funding (step 2 above), or you not passed the minimum course load (see step 3 above).
+If you are on OSAP academic probation, you either did not complete the study period for which you requested funding (step 2 above), or you have not passed the minimum course load (see step 3 above).

 Before your funding is released, students on probation are required to submit an OSAP Probation Letter to the Registrar's Office.
 Your second academic probation flag will restrict you from receiving OSAP for 12 months or more.
 We encourage you to speak with a Financial Aid Advisor if you have questions or concerns.